 Aoife O'Donnell is a reception teacher from Ark John Keats in Enfield.
-Last summer she spent two weeks in India as part of the Ark Fellows Programme, sharing her expertise with our first primary school in India, Ark Lajpat Nagar.
+Last summer she spent two weeks in India as part of the Ark Global Teaching Fellowship Programme, sharing her expertise with our first primary school in India, Ark Lajpat Nagar.

 I arrived in India with limited knowledge of the education system.
 I expected overcrowded classrooms with few resources and I was sceptical of the quality of education that could be provided in these circumstances.
 I was hopeful however that Ark Lajpat Nagar would present an alternative education for India’s poorest children.

 The striking thing about Dehli is the contrasts you find at every corner: urban slums next to luxury shopping malls, rickshaws bumper to bumper with 4x4s, all accompanied by a cacophony of blaring horns, calls from street vendors hawking fruits, socks, balloons and everything else in between.
 Once my senses acclimatised to the drama, I began to notice a bit of magic amidst the mayhem.

 Nowhere was this magic more noticeable than inside Ark Lajpat Nagar.
 Step inside and the first thing you notice is colourful student artwork, bright walls, and bright smiles around every corner.
 Greeted by warm hugs and sweet chai we were instantly made to feel a part of the team and were welcomed gladly into classrooms by both teachers and students alike.